 Towards the East, one can walk along the shore, following a coastal path to the ancient Byzantine chapel of Agios Pavlos.
 This is the spot where St. Paul is said to have landed on Crete on his voyage to Greece.
 Further on, the path reaches the beach of Marmara, the village of Loutro and Hora Sfakion.
 This is approximately a 7-hour walk from Agia Roumeli.
 From Loutro and Hora Sfakion one can use the boat line in order to get back to Agia Roumeli.

 Or maybe walk the hill above Agia Roumeli to the ruined Turkish fortress and enjoy the stunning "mouth"of Samaria Gorge, the village of Agia Roumeli, the beaches to east and west and, of course, the vast blue Libyan Sea, interrupted only by the islands of Gavdos and Gavdopoula, the southernmost frontier of Europe.
 The walk takes half an hour to an hour and the path does not pose any particular difficulties, don't forget to get some water and a hat.

 In case that you feel still fit and strong enough, walk further to find the ruins of a second fortress.
 The path is all uphill and the fortress is in a poor state of preservation.

-At Agia Roumelli ends up the Samaria Gorge.
+At Agia, Roumelli ends up in the Samaria Gorge.
 If you wish you can see the last part ( till the famous narrow point " portes") of the gorge.

-Please have a look and book the 4 days programme to discover Samaria and Agia Roumeli, its nature and customs.
+Please have a look and book the 4 days program to discover Samaria and Agia Roumeli, its nature, and customs.

 The reviews for the Agia Roumeli